Agon-Scuffe/Agon-Scuffe/README.md

 ## Hi there 👋
-My Name is Ethan Spurgeon and my major is Information Technology and Cybersecurity.
-The projects I plan to do are learn to make a portfolio HTML page and setup Ubuntu server OS.
+My Name is Ethan Spurgeon

+My major is Information Technology and Cybersecurity

+The projects I plan to do are:
+    1. Learn to make a portfolio HTML page
+    2. Setup Ubuntu server OS

 <!--